 Requirements

-A multiple-column table with multiple statistics.
+A multiple-column table with multiple statistics in the Statistics > Cells of the table.

 Method 1 - Point and click